gracz21/f-n-f-cinema/README.md

 - Improve the way of the average movie rating calculation.
 Maybe the ratings should be re-calculated regularly by some background job.
 Maybe the average rating-related fields should be moved to a separate model at least (so the whole movie record is not locked while updating its rating).

 - Add missing endpoints to e.g. fetch list of all movies, remove rating, etc.

+- Start using `yard` gem to improve documentation of more complicated services.

+- Wrap any single operation (e.g. create, update) into a service and combine such single steps into transactions with the usage of `dry-monads` gem.